ANUJ-GAUTAM26/news-aggregator-pipeline/README.md

 A simple, automated ETL (Extract, Transform, Load) pipeline that fetches technology news from a live API and stores it in AWS S3.

 ## 📋 Project Description
 This project demonstrates a fundamental cloud data engineering workflow.
+The pipeline ingests raw data, performs basic transformations, and loads the result into a secure, scalable cloud storage service.

+### Workflow
-The pipeline performs the following actions:
+The script performs the following actions:
+`[NewsAPI] ---> [Python Script (Pandas, Boto3)] ---> [technology_news.csv] ---> [AWS S3 Bucket]`

 1.  **Extract:** Fetches the latest technology news from the [NewsAPI.org](https://newsapi.org/) service.
 2.  **Transform:** Uses the Pandas library to structure the raw JSON data into a clean, tabular format.
-3.  **Load:** Saves the data locally as a `technology_news.csv` file and then uploads that file to a private bucket in AWS S3 for secure, scalable storage.
+3.  **Load:** Saves the data locally as a `.csv` file and then uploads that file to a private bucket in AWS S3.

 ## 🛠️ Tech Stack
 * **Language:** Python